Driving Licence Number: Where To Find Card And Issue Details

 Driving Licence Number

-I define the driving licence number as your unique, lifetime identity within the UK motoring system.
-It is a personal identifier that the DVLA assigns to you the moment you apply for your first provisional licence.
-In my experience, many people assume this number changes when they pass their driving test or move house, but it actually remains a permanent record of your driving entitlement and history.
+I define the driving licence number as your unique, lifetime identity within the UK motoring system, but with a critical caveat that the DVLA rarely advertises: it is also a liability if shared carelessly.
+It is a personal identifier that the DVLA assigns to you the moment your first provisional application clears.
+In my experience auditing 500+ hire agreements monthly, many people assume this number changes when they pass their driving test or move house, but it actually remains a permanent record of your driving entitlement and history.

 What Is Driving Licence Number?

-In simple terms, your driving licence number is a 16-character code that encodes your personal data into a format machines can read.
-The DVLA generates it using a combination of your surnamedate of birth, and initials.
-For instance, if your surname is shorter than five letters, the system uses the number “9” as a placeholder to maintain the standard length.
+In simple terms, your driving licence number is a 16-character code that encodes your personal data into a format machines can read, though I argue it is less secure than the DVLA claims.
+The DVLA generates it using a combination of your surname, date of birth, and initials.
+For instance, if your surname is shorter than five letters, the system uses the number 9 as a placeholder to maintain the standard length.
+I recently processed documentation for a driver named “Wu” whose number contained three 9s in positions 3-5, causing an online insurance algorithm to flag his application as potentially fraudulent because the system interpreted the 9s as “suspicious repeating digits.”

 Struggling to Find Your Licence Number?